 Much of my research has involved the Brazilian free-tailed bat, Tadarida brasiliensis, which is found across the southern US and all the way down into southern South America.
-These are the bats you can see streaming out at dusk from caves and under bridges in the US southwest.
+These are the bats you can see streaming out at dusk from caves and under bridges in the US southwest to eat moths.
 The colony at Bracken Cave in Texas may be the largest aggregation of mammals in the world with many millions of individuals each summer, and it’s even visible on weather radar.
 These bats are also famous for their consumption of agricultural pests, preventing damage to crops and saving farmers millions of dollars in reduced pesticide use.
 They even contribute to the suppression of insect pesticide resistance by consuming insects emerging over fields of GMO crops.

 The ultimate aeroecology predator

 I’m particularly interested in these bats because they fly very fast and very high, making them an ideal candidate for studying high-altitude predator-prey interaction.
 But there are so many other fascinating things about them!
 For example, males stake out territory and sing complex songs to attract females.
 In summer female bats gather in colonial maternity roosts, and when they return from foraging to nurse their pups they find them among masses of 400-500 pups per square foot by recognizing their calls and scent.
 They’ll happily use bat houses if caves aren’t available.
 Probably because they live in huge colonies, they are not very aggressive compared to other bat species.
 Freetails are sweeties!

 We know quite a bit about these bats because they are colonial.
 Before we learned that it was harmful to the bats, many hundreds of thousands were captured in caves and banded and some of those bands were recovered in remote places.
 That’s how we know that some of them travel thousands of kilometers during migration.